skypjack/entt/docs/md/faq.md

 underlying containers and therefore risk ruining the performance in some cases.

 With these changes, debug performance should increase enough for most cases.
-If you want something more, you can can also switch to an optimization level `O0` or preferably `O1`.
+If you want something more, you can also switch to an optimization level `O0` or preferably `O1`.

 ## How can I represent hierarchies with my components?